 I came across a talk in my Facebook feed (of all places) the other day, and I have to admit that it struck a particular chord with me and raised a few questions.
 As photographers and videographers, we're mostly married to our computers, we have necessary if not uneasy relationships with social media, and many of us are part of the millennial generation.
 So, how do we find happiness in all this?

 Articles written by Alex Cooke

 The Fstoppers community is brimming with creative vision and talent.
 Every day, we comb through your work, looking for images to feature as the Photo of the Day or simply to admire your creativity and technical prowess.
-In 2016, we'll be featuring a new photographer every month, whose portfolio represents both stellar photographic achievement and a high level of involvement within the Fstoppers community.
+In 2016, we featured a new photographer every month, whose portfolio represented both stellar photographic achievement and a high level of involvement within the Fstoppers community.

 The long take might be my favorite shot in all of film.
 The blocking, timing, thought, and technical mastery that go into a successful one are astounding.
 So, when you take some of the best in history and bunch them all together, it's a film lover's dream.